Kileak/CTF/2016/internetwache/code/numbersgame2/README.md

-# Internetwache 2016 - Code - A numbers game II - 70 pts
+# IWCTF 2016 - Code - A numbers game II - 70 pts

 > Description: Math is used in cryptography, but someone got this wrong.
 Can you still solve the equations?
 Hint: You need to encode your answers.
 >